 Generating, aggregating and enriching data for a purpose and ecosystems, among others, means artificial intelligence, IoT and edge computing, the deployment of data-as-a-service models as we clearly see in IoT, hybrid cloud (workload per workload), more diversified types of cloud for specific purposes (and industry clouds), next gen ‘intelligent’ networks and security, containers and APIs, loads of APIs.

-But don’t just think edge, think ubiquity: connecting technological dots and interoperability is happening on all levels, at the edge, between information and data management platforms, between IT and OT, between various blockchain solutions (the main blockchain solution concern as mentioned in our article on the future of blockchain) and so on.
+But don’t just think edge and IoT, think ubiquity: connecting technological dots and interoperability is happening on all levels, at the edge, between information and data management platforms, between IT and OT, between various blockchain solutions (the main blockchain solution concern as mentioned in our article on the future of blockchain) and so on.
 Call what organizations are doing or start doing a quest for ubiquitous interoperability and connectivity that enables to finally push through to the more mature levels of digital transformation.

 It all seems so logical but often remains misunderstood.
 There are goals, challenges and opportunities, then there are technologies and ecosystems to achieve these goals, tackle those challenges or tap into those opportunities and, next, there are combinations and connections of technologies, data, processes and so forth that enable all of this on the level of each individual organization and on the level of ecosystems.
 We recommend you to read (also between the lines of) that mentioned digital transformation 2018 kick-off article.
 And we also recommended you to read our article on IoT in 2018 where, using our favorite term ‘holistic’ again, we call to talk less about the technology and even redefine IoT from the what to the why perspective (and the intersection of IoT and other technologies).